indyplanets/appcenter-documentation/admin-guide/manage-settings.md

 Once you set up a domain, all users who are part of that domain can log in.
 Once they log in, AppCenter recognizes them as an AppCenter user.

-The root user can promote a user to Admin or demote them from Admin.

 ## Accessing Settings

 1. Log into AppCenter as a root user.